 I love playing with words!
-I’ll sometimes splice a couple words together and use them to make a conversation fun.
-A word I spliced in my 20s is “masterdebate”, which means that I had a very intense debate with myself or another person.
-I especially like it because if spoken to someone who is caught unaware, the reaction can be priceless.
+I sometimes splice a couple words together to make a conversation fun.
+For example, a word I spliced in my early 20s is “masterdebate”, which is defined as a very intense debate with myself or another person.
+I especially like it because if spoken to someone who is caught off-guard, the reaction can be priceless.
 It sounds like the other “intense” situation many people have with themselves.

 I can’t help that I tend to look at things from a different perspective than most people.

 My life tends to be centered around my 4 likes: reading, writing, bicycling, and playing videogames.
 Although, I think reading and writing are my two top favorites.